• Home

 "When Duke arrived at the shelter, he wouldn't make eye contact with anyone.
 Two weeks later, he's the first one at the gate every morning, tail going so hard his whole body moves.
 He just needed a minute."

 Three sentences and you already care about Duke.
-That's what a bio should do.

 Be honest, but be smart about it